-Internationally, the trend of the MSCI All Country World ex-US index is also accelerating at a rapid pace.
-The international primary trend is currently rising at an annualized rate of 26% (see chart below).
-Much like its domestic counterpart, we believe the international trend will remain positive for several months, if current levels were to hold.
-Therefore, the international trend is also signaling a green light for higher stock exposure relative to long-term targets, in our view.
+Internationally, the trend of the MSCI ACWI ex-US Index is rising at an annualized rate of approximately 5.75% as of this past Friday, but it is decelerating rapidly, with the price now below the trend.
+Unlike its domestic counterpart, the international trend will turn negative if it does not reaccelerate over the next month and current levels were to hold.
+Therefore, the international trend is a flashing red light signaling lower stock exposure relative to long-term targets.